kaiserthe13th/tr-lang-docs/docs/english/specification.md

 ## Keywords

 ### yükle
-imports or includes a module
+imports or includes a module; or it can also bring items in to scope
 #### Including
 you can think of including as copy-pasting the code in the module
 ```py
 yükle "my-module"* # notice the star
 ```

 #### Importing
 importing is different however as it creates what we call named modules. you can use them under their names in this case.